 - How to do a press release

-How to ask for raffle prize donations
+7 tips: How to ask for raffle prize donations

 I’m known amongst friends as a pro in getting free things.
 It’s something I developed when I worked in the charity sector and had to source thousands of items donated for large-scale events.
-When I transferred those skills to looking for raffle prizes I found that I had a bit of a knack for it!
-Now I’m going to share everything I know with you.
+When I transferred those skills to looking for raffle prizes, I found that I had a bit of a knack for it!
+Now, I’m going to share everything I know with you.

 Wondering how to find companies happy to donate raffle prizes?
 Let’s start with my top tips….